CASE STUDY CONCEPT: Managing Transportation and Operating Costs in a Growing Business.

 You have three options for the location of your DC:

 - Maintain your Luanda DC and continue to serve the whole supply chain out of that DC

 - Keep the Luanda DC and open another DC in another city

 - Close the Luanda DC and serve the whole supply chain from products stored at a new DC.

 What are the pros and cons for each of these options based on what you see by looking at the facilities involved?
 How do these different options affect transportation costs and why?

 See useful techniques for expanding this supply chain and adding new facilities, vehicles and routes in the online guide section“Tips for Building Supply Chain Models”.
 See how to model railroad vehicles and routes under the headings for Vehicles and Routes.
 There are also ideas for reducing inventory and calculating optimum product delivery amounts and schedules in “Cutting Inventory and Operating Costs“.

 Along with your new supply chain model create a short presentation explaining how you built your rail-based supply chain and why you choose the locations you chose for your facilities.
 Show how the costs and inventory levels compare to a truck-based supply chain.

 To be even more realistic, do research on the Internet to find out what current commercial real-estate rental rates are in the cities in Angola where you have facilities.
 Rents have come down since this case study was originally written (2014).
 Do some web searches on key phrases and see what you can find.
-Here is the website of a commercial real-estate broker, Knight Frank, where you can see lease rates and purchase prices for property in Angola – https://www.knightfrank.com/africa/luanda
+Look for websites of commercial real-estate brokers that have information about lease and rental rates in Angola.
+Here is one such website, Knight Frank, where you can see lease rates and purchase prices for property in Angola – https://www.knightfrank.com/africa/luanda